What makes an effective leader? A question commonly asked in company boardrooms and by HR and Learning/Training departments across the globe.

-Recent research by Dr Sunnie Gilles, based on leaders across the globe in 30 different organisations, suggests that it’s not a super-human skill-set you need to lead but more of a change in mind-set that’s required.
+Recent research by Dr. Sunnie Gilles, from leaders across the globe in 30 different organisations, suggests that it’s not a super-human skill-set you need to lead but more of a change in mindset that’s required.
 And it’s relatively easy to achieve.
 So let’s take a look at the top five competencies that highly successful leaders typically have.
-As we go through them do a quick self-analysis and ask yourself honestly, how good you are at each of them.
+As we go through them do a quick self-analysis and ask yourself honestly, how good you are at each of them?

 1. Extremely ethical in nature and safety-orientated

 You may or may not be surprised to see high moral and ethical standards are top of the list as the most important competency.
 After all, everyone below a leader looks to them to be a role model, for guidance and direction both in terms of general ways of behaving within their own company and for feedback and development in how to improve their own performance.

 Team members and employees look to leaders to set and communicate the company vision as well as ‘standards and expectations’.
 When each of these elements combine they help to foster a work environment and culture that people feel safe and secure to be part of.
 As a result, this creates trust between leaders and their team.

 Creating such a sense of security and trust is clearly beneficial to any organisation, as it helps to remove any fears or petty jealousies among staff that could be disruptive.
 Stephen Covey Jnr wrote in his book The Speed of Trust that when teams and companies operate from a place of ‘trust’, productivity increases while costs decrease.

 One of the most inspiring leaders I have come across is a CFO of a global online business who shared with new managers his top 7 ‘Guiding Principles’.
 These were principles he had brought with him from various parts of his life and they acted as his guide throughout his leadership career.
 What would be your ‘guiding principles’?

 2. Empowerment: Giving others the power to organise themselves